Build a career with one of BC’s Top Employers!

-- Assets: Courses from the Urban Land Diploma Program – Property Management Option or equivalent
+- Courses from the Urban Land Diploma Program – Property Management Option or equivalent may be an asset.

-- Certified Property Manager designation (CPM) through the Institute of Real Estate Management OR Real Property Administrator designation (RPA) through the Building Owners and Managers Institute OR Real Estate Institute of BC designation (R.I.(B.C.)
+- Preferred: Certified Property Manager designation (CPM) through the Institute of Real Estate Management OR Real Property Administrator designation (RPA) through the Building Owners and Managers Institute OR Real Estate Institute of BC designation (R.I.(B.C.)

-OR equivalent and acceptable combination of education and experience acceptable to the employer may be considered.
+OR equivalent and acceptable combination of education and experience acceptable to the employer.

 REQUIRED KNOWLEDGE AND SKILLS:

-- Extensive knowledge of current social issues facing tenant populations and impacting the operations of social housing societies, including homelessness, mental illness and drug addiction, domestic violence, child protection and ageing
+- Sound knowledge of current social issues facing tenant populations such as homelessness, mental illness and drug addiction, domestic violence, child protection and ageing

-- Thorough knowledge of building structures, components and systems and an ability to recognize deficiencies and prepare summaries of work required
+- Thorough knowledge of building structures and systems and an ability to recognize deficiencies and prepare summaries of work required

-- Excellent negotiation, mediation, conflict resolution and influencing skills, and ability to negotiate contracts, mediate disputes and resolve conflict situations
+- Excellent negotiation, mediation and conflict resolution skills and ability to negotiate contracts, mediate disputes and resolve conflict situations

-- Excellent written and oral communication, interpersonal, consultative and relationship building skills
+- Excellent written and oral communication, interpersonal and relationship building skills

 - Ability to summarize and explain complex program information and funding requirements

-- Ability to build consensus with multiple stakeholders, often with conflicting agendas; display tact and diplomacy in dealing with a broad range of professions and community stakeholders; and be a socially sensitive administrator
+- Ability to build consensus with multiple stakeholders, often with conflicting agendas; display tact and diplomacy to deal with a broad range of professions and community stakeholders; and be a socially sensitive administrator

 (When there is a pop up asking if you wish to view only secure items, press no)